GENICULAR ARTERY EMBOLIZATION (GAE)

 What is Genicular Artery Embolization (GAE)?

-GAE is a non-surgical procedure that treats knee pain from osteoarthritis by blocking abnormal blood vessels (genicular arteries) that contribute to chronic inflammation in the joint.
+Embolization means targeting blockage of a blood vessel for a treatment.
+Genicular arteries are the blood vessels that supply the knee.
+So GAE is a non-surgical procedure that treats knee pain from arthritis by blocking abnormal blood vessels that contribute to inflammation in the joint.

 Who qualifies for GAE?

-Ideal candidates have knee osteoarthritis, especially mild to moderate, and have not found relief from medications, injections, or physical therapy.
-It’s also suitable for people who can’t undergo knee surgery or wish to delay it.
+Since it is such a low risk procedure, nearly all patients are candidates for GAE if they have not found relief from medications, injections, or physical therapy.
+It’s also suitable for people who cannot undergo knee surgery or wish to delay it.

 Is GAE painful?